Collections

 Botany

-The Montpellier Université Herbarium (MPU) is France's 2nd largest herbarium after the Paris Muséum, in terms of both size and quality of collection.
-A research tool as well as a heritage collection, it comprises some 3.5 million specimens of vascular plants, algae, mosses and dried fungi.
+The Montpellier Université Herbarium (MPU) is the 2nd largest herbarium in France, after the Paris Muséum, in terms of volume and the quality of its collections.
+A research tool as well as a heritage site, it contains some 3.5 million specimens of vascular plants, algae, mosses and dried fungi.
 It also includes more atypical collections (droguier, xylothèque...) as well as documentary holdings related to the specimens (handwritten notes by botanists and researchers, scientific iconography such as the botanical watercolors created by T.F Node-Véran and classified as Historical Monuments in 2010).
 The oldest specimens date back to the 16th century, and new collections and acquisitions are added to the collection every year.

 These are complemented by the biological material collections of the Centre de Bio-Archéologie et d'Ecologie (CBAE) and those of the Institut de Sciences de l'Évolution de Montpellier (ISE-M), which manages one of the world's largest collections of pollen slides.